Tayport: Tayport Primary School

 In the early part of the 19th century, there were four small schools in Tayport: two were for boys and two for girls.
 When the provisions of the Education Act 1870 were extended to Scotland, a school was built which could accommodate all the children of the community; the present building was opened in 1875, and was extended as the population increased.

 Initially the school ran both a primary and secondary programme, although the infants were accommodated at the building which is now Ferryport Nursery on William Street.

 In 1967, when junior secondary schools were closed, Tayport became a primary school and the older pupils were sent to Madras College in St. Andrews or Bell Baxter High School in Cupar.

 On 7 May 1975 the school held an open evening to celebrate its centenary.
 An exhibition called ‘Grandfather's School Days’ was borrowed from the Albert Institute in Dundee, and many old photographs and mementos loaned by former pupils were put on display.

+Fishing

+The Fishery Board reports document the fact that fishermen dredged for mussels in the Tay estuary., but their statistics show how the business declined: